-You should have knowledge of basic medical terminologies as well as basic non-surgical medical procedures like CPR, drawing blood, dressing a wound, patient’s physical examination, giving injections, getting urine samples, and administering medication.
+You should have knowledge of basic medical terminologies as well as basic non-surgical medical procedures like CPR, drawing blood, cortisol levels, dressing a wound, patient’s physical examination, giving injections, getting urine samples, and administering medication.
 However, this should all be done under the direction of a doctor or physician.

 Office skills or administrative skills are related to keeping an office or business organized.
 Medical assistants are handling patient’s concerns and information, scheduling appointments, and handling billing.
 They must also be comfortable using computers to help them perform their tasks.